-The Career Development Office (CDO) will store and send letters of recommendation on behalf of students and alumnae/i.
+The Center for Career Education (CCE) will store and send letters of recommendation on behalf of students and alums.
 Letters of recommendation are also referred to as reference files, credentials, or a dossier.
-The CDO will maintain paper records for students and alumnae/i for the past 10 class years, and will keep electronic (scanned) copies of letters indefinitely.
+The CCE will maintain paper records for students and alums for the past 10 class years, and will keep electronic (scanned) copies of letters indefinitely.

 - Letters of recommendation will only be released with your consent.

 - It is your responsibility to ensure that all materials in the file are accurate, complete, and up-to-date.

 - In our experience, letters of recommendation that are older than five (5) years are perceived by graduate schools or organizations as less relevant than more recent letters.

 - Transcripts can be requested from the Registrar’s Office.

 Request letters of recommendation only from people you feel confident can report honestly on your best personal and academic qualities.
 If you are unsure, ask simply and directly: “I need a letter of recommendation for ________, and I wondered if you felt that you knew me and my work well enough to write a strong letter of recommendation.”
 The aim is to have your recommender present you in a clear, positive, professional light.

 Recognize that recommenders are busy people and that it will be to your advantage to make their job as easy as possible:

 - Gather your recommendations systematically on a semester, yearly, or summer basis: as soon as possible after the experience itself